 In accordance with the Financial Supervisory Commission's Order No. 1090150022 issued on March 31, 2021, the Company recognized a special reserve of NT\$82,686 thousand for the unrealized revaluation incremental and cumulative translation adjustment (gain) recorded on the date of transition to IFRSs due to the adoption of IFRS 1 "First-time Adoption of International Financial Reporting Standards" exemption.
 Subsequently, when the Company uses, disposes of, or reclassifies the related assets, the Company may reverse the appropriation of earnings in proportion to the special reserve.

-On June 17, 2022, the shareholders' meeting approved the appropriation of earnings for the year ended December 31, 2021, and no dividends were distributed to shareholders.
+On June 16, 2023 and June 17, 2022, the shareholders' meeting approved the appropriation of earnings for the years ended December 31, 2022 and 2021 respectively, and no dividends were distributed to shareholders.